 2022 TCRC Celebration of Research Recognizes Student Success!

-The 2021 Trent Community Research Centre Annual Celebration of Research was held virtually on Friday March 26th, 2021.
-Every year, the TCRC typically supports over 100 Trent students as they conduct community-based research across the region.
+The 2022 Trent Community Research Centre Annual Celebration of Research was held virtually on Friday March 25th, 2022.
+Every year, the TCRC typically supports Trent students as they conduct community-based research across the region.
 The opportunity to do research that has an immediate, positive impact in their community often motivates students to do outstanding work.

 Innovative Presentation: ORAL PRESENTATION